Ustad Abdul Halim Jaffer Khan

 Ustad Abdul Halim Jaffer Khan bequeathed an invaluable musical legacy to the history of Indian cinema.
 He composed and played for epic films as Anarkali, Mughal - e - Azam, Jhanak Jhanak Payal Baaje, Goonj Uthi Shehnai and Kohinoor to name a few.
 He collaborated with renowned music directors as Naushad, Anil Biswas, Vasant Desai, D. P. Korgaonkar, Shri.
 Ramachandra and Madan Mohan.

-In 1976, Ustad Abdul Halim Jaffer Khan established the Halim Academy of Sitar where he and his son Zunain Khan have been teaching sitar to students from all over the world.
+In 1976, Ustad Abdul Halim Jaffer Khan established the Halim Academy of Sitar where he, and now his son, the sitarist and composer Zunain Khan have been teaching sitar to students from all over the world.
 He released Jafferkhani Baaj: Innovation in Sitar Music, as an introduction to his perspective on music, innovations and unique playing style.

 "It was probably in 1955-56.
 In the stillness of the night, I heard the notes of Raga Chaayanat on the sitar emanate from my neighbor's radio.
 I immediately noticed that the tone of the sitar was completely different and the style of playing radically unique.
 I rushed to switch on my radio....
 I was totally engrossed, very curious to know who this maestro was." ~ Pt.
 Shiv Kumar Sharma

-“His influence made me play in a different way...although Hindu scales, melodies and harmonies are different, we understood each other.” ~Jazz Legend Dave Brubeck on his encounter with Abdul Halim Jaffer Khan
+“His influence made me play in a different way...although Hindustani scales, melodies and harmonies are different, we understood each other.” ~Jazz Legend Dave Brubeck on his encounter with Abdul Halim Jaffer Khan